 While I won’t go into detail about the plot, it’s important to note the distinction.
 The novel is much more of a philosophical take on matters than the film and is without a doubt, one of the best Michael Crichton books!

 Throughout the book, Crichton pulls us back to discussions around whether cloning is ethical, the implications of what it could mean, and the results of ignoring complex systems.

 In some ways, the novel is a sort of primer on chaos theory and the ethics of bringing back animals from extinction.

 I read the book after I had watched the film, and I imagine I won’t be alone in that due to how well-known the film is.

-It was differnt to what I was expecting and I was amazed by the detail that Crichton went into and how he develops the plot.
+It was different to what I was expecting and I was amazed by the detail that Crichton went into and how he develops the plot.

 It’s a rip-roaring novel and it will keep you on tenterhooks.
-It’s not up to the standard of The Andromeda Strain, which I consider to be his best, but it’s very good nonetheless.
+It’s not up to the standard of The Andromeda Strain, which I consider his best, but it’s very good nonetheless.

 If you’ve watched the film, reading the book is a good idea.
 It will fill in some gaps and help make sense of what happened during the blockbuster movie!